 Similarly, another study found that smokers made more effort to listen to pro-smoking messages than non-smokers, and non-smokers made more effort to listen to a message affirming the link between smoking and lung cancer than smokers.
 The evidence indicates that, for both positive and negative information, people seek out or avoid information depending on their expectation of its emotional impact.

 There is also evidence that stock market traders are less likely to log in to examine how their investments are performing on days when they hear that the market is going down compared to days when the market is going up.
 Ignorance might be bliss but without information you are less well equipped to deal with problems.

 Recent studies in neuroscience show that the same regions of the brain that are activated during the experience of a painful electric shock are also activated in individuals anticipating the impending painful experience.
 The brain activation increases as the time of the shock approaches – consistent with the notion that the information that one is going to receive an electric shock – is, like the shock itself, a source of misery.

 While people often enjoy looking forward to pleasurable events – anticipating a pleasure is a pleasure – but the anticipation of unpleasant events is unpleasant, before the event itself occurs.
 Indeed, in this neuroscience study, thinking about the shock was so unpleasant that people were willing to suffer more pain – a higher voltage shock– in order to reduce the time they spent dreading the impending shock.

-What the research shows is that information is not just information; it can also be a source of pleasure and pain in its own right.
+What the research on the ostrich effect shows is that information is not just information; it can also be a source of pleasure and pain in its own right.
 This is worth thinking about when dealing with matters in your own life.
 Might you be avoiding exploring an issue for fear of what you might discover?